Raspberries and Kohlrabi

 • While the meatballs are baking, combine the ½ cup soy sauce, ⅓ cup water, ¼ cup honey, ¼ cup reserved pineapple juice, 2 tablespoons minced garlic, 1 tablespoon grated fresh ginger, and 1 tablespoon sweet chili sauce in a small saucepan and bring to a simmer.

 • In a small bowl mix together the 1 tablespoon corn starch and 1 tablespoon water.
 Slowly whisk the cornstarch slurry into the sauce.
-Continue whisking the sauce until it has thickened slightly.
+Continue whisking the sauce until it has thickened slightly and coats the back of the spoon.

 Assembly